 As a composer, his pieces for worship reflect a desire for accessibility and a deep sense of history and place.
 Influenced by figures as varied as Antonin Dvorak and Hank Williams, his debut recording, Southern Psalms, was released in September 2018.
+His second album, Clovercroft, was released in May 2021.

 As a violist and violinist, he has performed and given masterclasses throughout the South and Midwest.
 His work can be heard on recordings by Nathan Clark George, Jim Daneker, Paul Cardall, and Michael W. Smith.
 Since 2009, he has performed as a member of the Lexington Philharmonic in Lexington, KY (as Principal since 2011).

 Henry was educated at Vanderbilt University and the College Conservatory of Music (CCM) at the University of Cincinnati.
-He lives with his wife and daughter in a little house in the country near Columbia, TN.
+He lives with his wife and children in a little house in the country near Columbia, TN.